Revitalize Our Communities Committee (ROCC)

 ROCC is currently accepting applications from members of the community who have experience with neighborhood organizations and have the skills necessary to make a positive contribution.
 Members of ROCC are appointed for a four-year term and are required to attend and participate in monthly meetings (held the first Thursday of each month), serve on subcommittees to accomplish program goals, and occasionally attend special community events.
-With the recommendation of ROCC, appointment to the committee is made by Citizen Information and Resources.
+With the recommendation of ROCC, appointment to the committee is made by Community Engagement and Resources.

 Community Revitalization Toolkit

 Download the Community Revitalization Toolkit (PDF) for information on how to create and maintain successful civic organizations.

 The Neighborhood Watch program assures that you and your neighbors are better protected and have a safe place to live.
 It is also a great starting point for new associations.

 Planting Shrubs or Trees on Your Property